opf/openproject/docs/glossary/README.md

 OAuth is an open authorization standard.
 It allows you to access certain information or resources on behalf of a user without accessing their username and password on each individual service.
 OpenProject acts as an OAuth provider, allowing you to optionally grant permissions to access your data to authorized third-party applications or services.
 [Read more about OAuth applications in OpenProject](https://www.openproject.org/docs/system-admin-guide/authentication/oauth-applications/)

+### OneDrive/SharePoint integration

+OpenProject offers a OneDrive/SharePoint [integration](#integration) as an [Enterprise add-on](#enterprise-add-on).
+It must be setup by an administrator before members can use it.
+With this integration, users can link files and folders that are stored in OneDrive/SharePoint with work packages in OpenProject.
+They can also view, open and download files and folders linked to a work package.
+[Read more about OpenProject's OneDrive/SharePoint integration](https://www.openproject.org/docs/user-guide/file-management/one-drive-integration/)

 ### On-premises

 OpenProject on-premises is a self-hosted version of OpenProject.
 As opposed to the Cloud version, you install, run and maintain the hardware locally and manage the software application there.
 The on-premises [Community Edition](#community-edition) is free of charge.